 Circadian rhythm fatigue could be an issue too.
 Most people are naturally drowsy early in the morning, around noon, and late at night.
 Most long-haul truckers are behind the wheel at these times.

 Operator negligence causes most truck accidents.
-For a free consultation with an experienced truck accident lawyer in Rock Hill, contact the Elrod Pope Law Firm.
+For a free consultation with an experienced truck accident lawyer in Rock Hill, contact the Elrod Pope Accident & Injury Attorneys.
 You have a limited amount of time to act.

 Why do truckers drive when they’re drowsy?

 Most truckers get paid by the load, so they must stay behind the wheel as long as possible.

 A fully loaded large truck weighs at least 80,000 pounds.
 Regulators often grant waivers that allow heavier vehicles on the road.

 Why do trucks often blow up when they crash?